How do I choose the right multi-tool?

 By evaluating these factors, you can narrow down your options and choose the best multi-tool for your specific needs.
 If you’re still unsure, consider reading user reviews or asking for recommendations based on your intended use.

-The 711L EDC Leatherman Torque Driver is a World First!
+The 711L EDC Torque Driver for Leatherman is a World First!

-The new 2025 711L EDC Inline Leatherman Torque Driver gives you total control over torque from 0-25 in lbs to enable precision tightening of fasteners for your EDC projects and field maintenance of drones and other delicate gear.
+The new 2025 711L EDC Torque Driver for Leatherman gives you total control over torque from 0-25 in lbs to enable precision tightening of fasteners for your EDC projects and field maintenance of drones and other delicate gear.

 English